gameserverapp/Platform/Documentation/docs/dashboard/game_servers/config_templates.md

 ## Create template

 ### Blank template
-To create a new config template that is empty click `+ New Config template` on the Config template page.
+To create a new config template that is empty click `+ Add Config template` on the Config template page.

 ![Config template - create new 1](/img/dashboard/gameserver/config_template/config_template_create_new_1.jpg)